Skip to main content

 I've been dealing a lot lately with the idea of passions.
 And my recent lack of passion.
 It's not that I don't have any passion.
 On the contrary, I have tons of passions that include: Teaching.
 Since I was little I knew that education is power and being that person who shapes and impacts other people for the better, has always been something I've passionate about.
 There's just something about a classroom that just gets to me.
 It's something special and exciting that I can't wait to have one day.
 Photography.
 I freaking love pictures.
 I love capturing a single moment, candid or posed.
 I know full well the extent that the photography industry has gone to today has made me self consicous when it somes to my photography skills and ablities.
 But, I guess that makes me work harder.
 But it never has felt like work, even when I get paid, it still doesn't feel like work.
 Acting.
 If I could get back to these roots, oh man.
 As I stated in an earlier blog, I ...

-The one with two births.
+The one with sleep, whatever that is.